 F = 1.27 ×106 qvD2

-Where
+where

-F = the flow rate through the chimney, in mm per second:
+F = the flow rate through the chimney, in mm per second;

-qv = the total gas-flow through the chimney, in litres per second
+qv = the total gas-flow through the chimney, in litres per second;

-D = the diameter of the bore of the chimney, in millimeters.
+D = the diameter of the bore of the chimney, in millimetres.

 B-2 CALIBRATION OF OXYGEN CONCENTRATION CONTROLS

-B-2.1 Check the the concentration of oxygen in the mixture of gases flowing into the chimney to an accuracy of 0.1 percent (v/v) of mixture, either by sampling the chimney atmosphere for analysis or by using an independently calibrated oxygen analyzer in situ.
+B-2.1 Check the concentration of oxygen in the mixture of gases flowing into the chimney to an accuracy of 0.1 percent (v/v) of mixture, either by sampling the chimney atmosphere for analysis or by using an independently calibrated oxygen analyzer in situ.
 Integral oxygen analyzers may be calibrated using standard oxygen/ nitrogen mixtures.
 The checks should be carried out for at least three different nominal concentrations, representing respectively maximum, minimum and intermediate levels for the oxygen concentration range for which the equipment is to be used.

 B-2.2 Carry out leak-tests on all joints where leaks could change the oxygen concentration levels in the chimney from the concentration levels set or indicated.